Soldier

 Day-to-day tasks

-• support health or veterinary services
+• support medical, veterinary or administrative services

 Working environment